 So where do we start?
-I have put together a guide of what I do a little more often than once a year but this will help those of you that need some structure and a helping hand.
+Well firstly you can look at ordering my Spring Cleaning Checklist.
+Then I have put together a guide of what I do a little more often than once a year but this will help those of you that need some structure and a helping hand.
 Don’t feel that you have to do all of this in one day, you can take your time and do one job at a time.
-Choose a nice day put your favourite music on open your windows and enjoy this, don’t see it as a chore, so it as a life changing exercise that will make you feel good and burn calories at the same time.
+Choose a nice day put your favourite music on open your windows and enjoy this, don’t see it as a chore, see it as a positive exercise that will make you feel good and burn calories at the same time.

 Lets start with the cupboards, remove all items and check the sell by dates if anything is past then please chuck it away.
-Clean the cupboards inside and out with a multipurpose cleaning products and if you have high gloss front cupboard doors give these a really good buff and if you have wooden doors use a bit of furniture polish to get them nice and shinny.
+Clean the cupboards inside and out with a multi purpose cleaning products and if you have high gloss front cupboard doors give these a really good buff and if you have wooden doors use a bit of furniture polish to get them nice and shiny.

 Make sure you also get a ladder out and do the tops of the cupboards, dust really settles here and with cooking fats and greases it can also be rather sticky.
 Give then a really good clean and don’t forget the top of the extractor fan too!

 Now lets move onto the fridge, empty this out and again look at the sell by dates.
 Take out any of the shelves that are removable and trays.
 Soak this is warm soapy water and whilst these are soaking clean the rest of the fridge.
 If you have any sticky patches pop some Bicarbonate of Soda on these and leave for a while to soak in, this will pull the stain up and remove any nasty fridge smells.
 If you strong enough or if you can get a helper pull the fridge out whilst its empty and give the floor and the sides a good clean.
 Dirt will really build under the fridge and you may even find odd bits of food that could start to smell unpleasant.
 Also don’t forget the clean the top.
 If you have items stored on the top of the fridge remove this and also clean before.